Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_policy/_index.md

     > **Note:** If you create multiple subsequent role assignments on the same service principal, your client secret (password) will be destroyed and recreated each time.
 Therefore, make sure you grab the correct password.

     > **Note:** The Jumpstart scenarios are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
-It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).
+It's optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).

 ## Azure Policy for Azure Arc Connected Cluster Integration

-* In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) (located in the top-right corner of the Azure portal) to run the *aks_policy_onboarding* script against the AKS connected cluster.
+* To keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) (located in the top-right corner of the Azure portal) to run the *aks_policy_onboarding* script against the AKS connected cluster.
 For your convenient, shell script is [provided to you](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aks/azure_policy/aks_policy_onboarding.sh).

 * Edit the environment variables in the script to match your environment parameters, upload it to the Cloud Shell environment and run it using the *`. ./aks_policy_onboarding.sh`* command. ***If you decided to use the 'Policy Insights Data Writer (Preview)' role assignment as described in the perquisites section, make sure to use it's respective *appId*, *password* and *tenantId***.